 A salute to The Andrews Sisters

 Long before The Spice Girls, Bananarama, and The Supremes, The Andrews Sisters ruled the charts.
 As the original girl group, they were a global sensation during their heyday in the late 1930s and throughout the 1940s, selling records by the millions.
 In Bugle Boys, three sassy female impersonators bitch, squabble, and sing some of The Andrews Sisters’ most beloved songs, delivering a hilarious and ludicrously fictitious tale of their life and career.
-An original Australian production, Bugle Boys will have its European premiere in Edinburgh this summer.
+An original Australian production, Bugle Boys had its European premiere in Edinburgh in August 2018.

 All about Bugle Boys

 This unique show was conceived and written by John Livings, originally produced by Moira Bennett, and saw its stage debut at Melbourne’s Chapel Off Chapel in October 2015.